Graduate Certificate in Applied Behavior Analysis

 Students learn how to conduct assessments, review assessment data, develop function-based interventions, and to make data-based decisions.

 There may also be state professional licensure requirements to practice applied behavior analysis.
 A state’s licensure board determines the specific requirements for candidates seeking professional licensure and those requirements are subject to change.
-The following is state professional licensure information as of 3/1/2017:
+The following is state professional licensure information as of thedate of publication:

-- BCBA® certification aligns with certification requirements for professional licensure in Virginia.
-Graduates who have obtained BCBA® certification may be eligible for licensure in Maryland if their master’s degree program aligns with state degree requirements.
+Graduates who have obtained BCBA® certification may be eligible for licensure in Louisiana, Maryland, Mississippi, Nevada, New York, and North Dakota if their master’s degree program aligns with state degree requirements.
 Note that candidates for professional licensure may be required to meet additional state requirements such as application, examination, and background check.

 It is the student’s responsibility to determine the licensure requirements for any state not listed above.
 The Graduate Certificate in Applied Behavior Analysis may meet some or all of the requirements of states not listed, but additional state-specific approvals or coursework and/or practicum hours may be required beyond the program’s graduation requirements.
 Some state licensing requirements include the following: completion of a master’s degree, post-graduate field work, certification as a board certified behavior analyst, examination, and application for license.